Is Reynisfjara Still Safe to Visit? Understanding the Recent Coastal Changes

 Reynisfjara, its adjacent hill Reynisfjall, the off-shore rock formations of Reynisdrangar and the basalt columns that adorn this entire setting are as visually striking as ever.
 The deep stretch of black sand from the parking lot to the sea has shortened significantly, leaving a steep drop off down to the sand and big boulders of rocks spread around.
 It’s a visual reminder of the intense natural forces that shaped and continue to shape this beach, the South Coast and the entire country of Iceland.

+As of March 2026, turning tides have returned much of the sand that had been previously swept away and the beach seems more like its former self already.
 Just as ice caves melt in spring and new ones form in autumn, permanence has no place in these parts.
 All the more reason to tour these parts with an informed guide and adhere to all instructions and guidelines.

 Stay safe and enjoy.